Today is an excellent time to begin learning about the health benefits of fennel.

-6. May Help Fight Cancer
+11. Fennel May Help Fight Cancer

-Anethole is one active compound in fennel and it has been seen to have cancer-fighting properties.
+Anethole is one active compound in fennel, and it has been seen to have cancer-fighting properties.

-There is a lot of promising research and studies but it still needs to be looked into more.
+There is a lot of promising research and studies, but it still needs to be looked into more.

 Fennel is rich in different kinds of nutrients, especially vitamin C.

-2 key components in preventing anemia are present in fennel.
+Two key components in preventing anemia are present in fennel.
 It is iron and histidine.

-Iron is the main constituent of hemoglobin while histidine stimulates the production of hemoglobin.
+Iron is the main constituent of hemoglobin, while histidine stimulates the production of hemoglobin.

-9. Fennel Helps With Digestion
+15. Fennel May Help With Digestion

-People in India have for years use fennel seeds to help in digesting food.
 They would usually chew on fennel seeds after eating their meals.